List of open-source mobile phones: Custom-made phones

 It is possible to home-build a phone from partially open hardware and software.
 The Arduinophone (touchscreen) and the MIT DIY Cellphone (segmented display) both use the Arduino open-hardware single-board computer, with added components.
-Circuitmess Ringo (previously MakerPhone) is another DIY Arduino phone with open source firmware and available schematics, focusing on education.
+CircuitMess Ringo (previously MakerPhone) is another DIY Arduino phone with open-source firmware and available schematics, focusing on education.
 The PiPhone, ZeroPhone and OURphone are similar, but based on the Raspberry Pi.

-The main components to make an open mobile phone are: